MechanicalMen/Mechanical2/README.md

 * Easily append extra information to any kind of exception (like current state, intermediate results, ... etc.)

 ### MagicBag
-A unique take on IoC containers.
+The Mechanical twist on IoC containers.
 It has basic functionality, but is very extendable.
 * Very simple, and strongly typed interface (2 methods only: Pull<T> and IsRegistered<T>)
-* Designed to be easily integrated with other IoC containers
+* Designed to be easily integrated with other IoC containers.
 * Immutable container: if you registered it, it's there.
-Based on how and what you register, this may provide thread-safety
+Based on how and what you register, this may provide thread-safety.
 * Container hierarchy: write less code!
-Blacklist, whitelist, or simply replace mappings
+Blacklist, whitelist, or simply replace mappings.
-* Constructor, Property, Field and Method injection is possible
+* Constructor, Property, Field and Method injection is possible.
-* Mixing custom and injected parameters is also possible
+* Mixing custom and injected parameters is also possible.
-* Types like Func<T>, Lazy<T>, IEnumerable<T> and others, as well as your own, can be automatically generated
+* Mappings for types like Func<T>, Lazy<T>, IEnumerable<T> and others, as well as your own, can be automatically generated.

 ### DataStores
-A unique take on serialization:
+Manual serialization with perks:
-* Strongly typed
+* Strongly typed, and hierarchical.
-* High level of abstraction, but can manipulate low level data
+* High level of abstraction, but can manipulate low level data.
 * Takes the best parts of common .NET classes: The ease of use from XElement, BinaryReader/Writer, and speed from the latter, as well as XmlReader/Writer.
 * Hides the raw data format (text or binary), the file format (xml, json, ...), and optionally (through a MagicBag) the data representation (think ISO8601 for DateTime, cultures for numbers, ... etc.)
 * Through the use of a MagicBag, changing the DateTime format is as easy as specifying a new Mapping.
-This can be done without touching a single line of serialization code anywhere
+This can be done without changing a single line of serialization code anywhere (say in libraries, using standard data store serialization).

 ### Collections
 Base classes for implementing your own collections.
 Make your code more expressive (think: Car.Wheels.Add...), or make generated values more accessible (than IEnumerable).